 MEMBERS OF APA RESIDING IN CALIFORNIA

 American Planning Association members whose addresses of record (as provided by the members to APA) are located in the state of California shall automatically be members of the Chapter.
-These members may hold any Chapter or Section office, may vote in Chapter and Section elections, and will receive, as part of APA and Chapter membership services, all

-appropriate APA and Chapter publications and other communications, and shall be granted member access to the Chapter website.
+These members may hold any Chapter or Section office, may vote in Chapter and Section elections, and will receive, as part of APA and Chapter membership services, all appropriate APA and Chapter publications and other communications and shall be granted member access to the Chapter website.

 MEMBERS OF APA NOT RESIDING IN CALIFORNIA